ismetsari/flask-application/README.md

 minikube start --driver=docker
 ```

 7. Jenkins runs pipelines using the jenkins user.
-To ensure proper Kubernetes access, the jenkins user must have a correctly configured kubeconfig and certificates. **If these are already set up, you can skip step7 completely.** If not there are two ways to achieve this:
+To ensure proper Kubernetes access, the jenkins user must have a correctly configured kubeconfig and certificates. **If these are already set up, you can skip step 7 completely.** If not there are two ways to achieve this:

 **IMPORTANT NOTE:** 7.1 is a more robust approach, but it requires some UI configurations.
 To simplify the project setup for you, I used 7.2, as it only requires a simple copy-paste.